zhenliatbrown/MESO-DPD_LAMMPS/doc/src/pair_dispersion_d3.rst

-This style is primarly supposed to be used combined with a machine-learned interatomic potential trained on a DFT dataset (the selected XC functional should be chosen accordingly) via the *pair_style hybrid* command.
+This style is primarly supposed to be used combined with a machine-learned interatomic potential trained on a DFT dataset (the selected XC functional should be chosen accordingly) via the :doc:`pair_style hybrid <pair_hybrid>` command.

 Coefficients
 """"""""""""

-All the required coefficients are already stored internally, in the d3_paramerters.h file.
+All the required coefficients are already stored internally (in the ``src/EXTRA-PAIR/d3_parameters.h`` file).
 The only information to provide are the chemical symbols of the atoms.
-The number of chemical symbols given must be equal to the number of atom types used and should match their ordering.
+The number of chemical symbols given must be equal to the number of atom types used and must match their ordering as atom types.

 Mixing, shift, table, tail correction, restart, rRESPA info